 #4 Interactive assessment

-In most training courses, assessment is usually the final module.
-Besides, you can set up these tests or quizzes as a knowledge check at the closing part of each module.
+Interactive assessments are usually used as knowledge checks.
+They are sequence, true/false, multiple-choice, drag-and-drop, fill-in-the-blank, etc. You can set up these tests or quizzes as a knowledge check at the closing part of each module.

 Step 4: Revise and run pilot programs on test audience